metadriverse/metadrive/README.md

 - use_render(bool): Pop a window on your screen or not

-- use_rgb(bool): When you want to access the image of camera, it should be set to True.
+- use_image(bool): When you want to access the image of camera, it should be set to True.

 - force_fps(Union[int, None]): Decide the render fps.
 "None" means that no fps limitation.